 This tip originally appeared on SearchExchange.com, a sister site of SearchCIO-Midmarket.com.

-In this article, I explain which ports various Exchange Server components use, so you can get an idea of which you can close
+In this article, I explain which ports various Exchange Server components use, so you can get an idea of which you can close for better security, and which must remain open.

 The Exchange System Attendant: The Exchange System Attendant is one of the most difficult Exchange components to plan for.
 It primarily uses inbound TCP port number 135, but it also uses a few random ports for RPC end points (the Exchange System Attendant does not initiate any outbound connections).
 These random ports use numbers above 1024, but the numbers may change each time the System Attendant is started.
 If you are using RPC over HTTP, then TCP ports 6002-6004 may also be used for inbound communications.